-Before creating our own home soda fountain, lets consider what the old fashioned soda parlors actually looked like so we can simulate their appearance and heighten the nostalgia.
+Before creating our own home soda fountain, let's consider what the vintage soda parlors actually looked like so we can simulate their appearance and heighten the nostalgia.

 The above photo shows an old fashioned pharmacy soda fountain.
 Notice the ornate Tiffany-style lighting fixture centered on the marble countertop and although it's hard to see, stained glass decorates the sides of the mirror-backed rear cabinet at the far right of the photo.

 The small "front service" marble soda fountain pictured above features a gleaming white marble counter, wooden soda fountain stools, mirror-backed shelving, and an ornate wooden wall unit with glass doors to contain the syrup bottles, glassware, and other supplies needed.

 The above photo shows a fine example of an old time soda fountain tucked into the corner of a neighborhood drug store (circa 1909-1932).
 Notice the glass-door cabinet for displaying fountain syrups at the far right.

 Customers stood at this counter because of the limited floor space.
 Also note the coin operated weighing machine located near the counter that provided added revenue.